Cabaret: Entertainment venues

-Dutch (from 1885)
+Netherlands (from 1885)

 In the Netherlands, cabaret or kleinkunst (literally: "small art") is a popular form of entertainment, usually performed in theatres.
 The birth date of Dutch cabaret is usually set at August 19, 1895.
 In Amsterdam, there is the Kleinkunstacademie (English: Cabaret Academy).
 It is often a mixture of (stand-up) comedy, theatre, and music and often includes social themes and political satire.
 In the mid twentieth century, "the big three" were Wim Sonneveld, Wim Kan, and Toon Hermans.

-Nowadays, many cabaret shows of popular "cabaretiers" (performers of cabaret) are broadcast on national television, especially on New Year's Eve, when several special cabaret shows are aired where the cabaretier usually reflects on large events of the past year.
+Nowadays, many cabaret performances by popular comedians are broadcast on national television, especially on New Year's Eve, when the oudejaarsconference is broadcast.
+The oudejaarsconference is a cabaret performance in which the comedian looks back on the events of the past year.

-German (from 1901)
+Germany (from 1901)

 German Kabarett developed from 1901, with the creation of the Überbrettl (Superstage) venue, and by the Weimar era in the mid-1920s, the Kabarett performances were characterized by political satire and gallows humor.
 It shared the characteristic atmosphere of intimacy with the French cabaret from which it was imported, but the gallows humor was a distinct German aspect.

-Polish (from 1905)
+Poland (from 1905)

 The Polish kabaret is a popular form of live (often televised) entertainment involving a comedy troupe, and consisting mostly of comedy sketches, monologues, stand up comedy, songs and political satire (often hidden behind double entendre to fool censors).

 It traces its origins to Zielony Balonik, a famous literary cabaret founded in Kraków by local poets, writers and artists during the final years of the Partitions of Poland.

 In the interwar Poland there was a considerable number of Yiddish-language cabarets.
-This art form was called kleynkunst (lliterally "small art") in Yiddish.
+This art form was called kleynkunst (literally "small art") in Yiddish.

 In post-war Poland, it is almost always associated with the troupe (often on tour), not the venue; pre-war revue shows (with female dancers) were long gone.